mpartipilo/tikatours_src/data/extracted/content/regions/regions/khevi/index.en.md

 Free of typical feudal relations, they lived in a patriarchal community governed by a khevisberi (i.e. "gorge elder") who functioned as a judge, priest and military leader.
-When the area was placed under the control of the semi\-autonomous Duchy of the Aragvi, it was met with fierce resistance by the communities, a story which has become famous in local folklore and classical Georgian literature.
+When the area was placed under the control of the semi-autonomous Duchy of the Aragvi, it was met with fierce resistance by the communities, a story which has become famous in local folklore and classical Georgian literature.
 The people of Khevi retained their medieval traditions and a unique form of society until,